 Avoid foods with unidentified or poorly identified meat meals or meat byproducts.

 There is nothing inherently wrong with meat meals or meat byproducts.
 In fact, these can be valuable ingredients: Meat meals have much more protein per unit of weight than whole proteins do, and byproducts often serve as important sources of things like glucosamine.
 Many fish meals are also great sources of omega fatty acids.

 However, some rendering plants (places where these types of products are often made) are thought to add a variety of different animals to these mixes, which may ruin the value of a food or even make it dangerous in some cases.

 One way to avoid this is by only purchasing foods that contain specifically identified meat meals and byproducts.
 In other words, chicken byproducts are fine; poultry byproducts are not.
 Beef meal is fine; meat meal is not.

 Now that you understand the things you’ll want to avoid in any dog food, it is important to recognize the breed-specific requirements for Maltese.

 Some Maltese have sensitive stomachs.

-This means that you’ll want to vigilantly observe your pet’s elimination habits and general health, and be mindful of ingredients that give her tummy trouble.
+Maltese can have sensitive tummies, which means that you’ll want to vigilantly observe your pet’s elimination habits and general health, and be mindful of ingredients that give her tummy trouble.
 Foods that are fortified with probiotics often help eliminate digestive problems.

 Many Maltese are picky eaters.